 Instagram for Nonprofits: The Basics

 Like Facebook pages versus profiles, the organic reach of posts that are made on an Instagram Business Profile is going to be lower than organic reach on non-business profiles.
 For nonprofits on Instagram, however, the Business Profile is necessary both for metrics and collecting donations.
-Solution: Make 2 accounts.
-Cultivate donations on your Business account, but share messages and campaigns on your personal account as well.
-Make sure you link between both in your bio and build audiences around each platform.
-The goal with the second account is to ensure that your message is seen by more potential supporters.
-A great example of managing multiple accounts is Planned Parenthood, which has a main Planned Parenthood Instagram account as well as an account for the 501c4 Planned Parenthood Action Fund.
+Consider leveraging multiple accounts.
+Cultivate donations on your Business account, but share messages and campaigns on a personal account as well (such as an influencer, spokesperson, or thought leader in your organization).
+Make sure you include links in your bio to build audiences around each platform.
+The goal with the second personal account is to ensure that your message is seen by more potential supporters.
+A great example of using multiple accounts is Teen Vogue, which has a main Teen Vogue Instagram account while also sharing new content and features on the personal account of their Executive Editor Samhita.